Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD
 - Went to class and made dinner, i need to narrow my research
 - wont be travelling to colombia , i guess
-- will try to email united and delta only GOD
+- will try to email united and delta.
+- 3 yrs of work experience man! only GOD
 I went on a walk 💚💚💚